ManiBAJPAI22/loop-prelaunch-contracts/README.md

 ### Epoch 2:

 After these `7 days` the owner can call `convertAllETH`, that converts all ETH in the contract for `lpETH`.
 This conversion has the timestamp `startClaimDate`.
-The conversion for WETH and LRTs happens on each claim by using 0x API.
+The conversion for WETH and LRTs happens on each claim by using Kyberswap API.
 This is triggered by each user.
 After `startClaimDate` all deposits and withdrawals are disabled and users can only claim lpETH.

 After the global ETH conversion, users can start claiming their `lpETH` or claiming and staking them in a vault for extra rewards.
-The amount of `lpETH` they receive is proportional to their locked ETH amount or the amount given by the conversion by 0x API.
+The amount of `lpETH` they receive is proportional to their locked ETH amount or the amount given by the conversion by Kyberswap API.
 The minimum amount to receive is determined offchain and controlled by a slippage parameter in the frontend dApp.

 ### Notes:

 - On deployment the variable `loopActivation` is set to be 120 days into the future.
 If owner does not set the Loop contracts before this date, the contract becomes unusable by the owner and users can withdraw their ETH and other locked tokens from this contract.
 - There is an emergency mode that allows users to withdraw without any time restriction.
 If ETH was converted already users can call `claim` instead.
-This mode ensures that LRTs are not locked in the contract in case 0x stops working as intended.
+This mode ensures that LRTs are not locked in the contract in case Kyberswap stops working as intended.

 ## Initialization